opral/ninja-i18n-action/README.md

-# Inlang Action
+# Inlang Action -> Under construction

--> Under construction
+This action checks for translation issues within your PRs.

 ## Initial Setup